-- (a) A statement requesting a hearing before the Board; - (b) Identification of the plan; and - (c) The name and address of the person making the request.
+(a) A statement requesting a hearing before the Board;

+(b) Identification of the plan; and

+(c) The name and address of the person making the request.

-1054.3 Filing of Request for Hearing1054.3 Filing of Request for Hearing
+1054.3 Filing of Request for Hearing

-Such request shall be deemed to be filed on the date, whichever is earlier, upon which it is postmarked or the date upon which it is otherwise received at the of the State Board of Forestry at 1416 Ninth Street, Room 1506-14, Sacramento, CA 95814.
+Such request shall be deemed to be filed on the date, whichever is earlier, upon which it is postmarked or the date upon which it is otherwise received at the of the of the State Board of Forestry at 1416 Ninth Street, Room 1506-14, Sacramento, CA 95814.

-1054.4 Public Hearing 1054.4 Public Hearing
+1054.4 Public Hearing